 There are certain online programs that allow you to complete clinical hours (as well as your courses) online.
 This type of program may be ideal for some applicants.
 Others, however, might question how to gain all clinical knowledge needed to enter our profession.
 This is because certain programs may not provide experience with any in-person interaction between SLP and client.

 Some online programs may also allow students to inquire about setting up observations with local schools, hospitals, outpatient clinics, etc. Some programs may have contracts with various schools or hospitals to provide students with intervention hours as well.

 That being said, how you will obtain necessary clinical hours in a hands-on setting is a great question to ask if you choose to contact online programs.

-Many of us millennials are thrill-seekers and explorers.
-You may be interested in going somewhere farther away from the comfort of your hometown, home state, or even home country!
+Many of us are thrill-seekers and explorers, and may be interested in going somewhere farther away from the comfort of your hometown, home state, or even home country for grad school!
 If this description fits you, you will likely be looking for a school that both:

-Even though you may be down to go just about anywhere, you likely have specific opinions on what exactly “going somewhere adventurous” means to you.
+Even though you may be down to go just about anywhere, you likely have specific opinions on what exactly “going somewhere new” means to you.

 Is it somewhere warm and sunny?
 How about a busy city?
 Maybe it’s somewhere near snowy mountains.
 Regardless, you likely have somewhat of an idea of a climate or setting in which you’d like to spend the next two years of your life.

 However, if you’re not so sure, there are plenty of ways to seek out the programs in your ideal location.
 The resource I provide in the last question of this post may help you find some potential destinations!

 This is a great question to ask yourself before you begin looking into programs.
 If you have specific interests within your field, find out whether a program offers related courses or clinical experiences.
 Finding this information out can help you easily narrow down your search.